Stay up-to-date and on top of your health with our e-Newsletter and receive updates on current treatments and vital health issues.

 - Before touching or eating food

-- After touching or using of objects known to harbour bacteria eg mobile phones, coins or notes, banking and transport cards, doorknobs & handles, public transport surfaces, public toilets, supermarket trolleys, steering wheels in rental vehicles.
+- After touching or using of objects known to harbour bacteria eg mobile phones, coins or notes, banking and transport cards, doorknobs & handles, public transport surfaces, public toilets,visit supermarket and touch trolleys, steering wheels in rental vehicles.

 - sneezing or coughing into your hands or blowing your nose.